 Classification Definition Example / Designation 7.2 Ceramics / glass This classification should be used for UVCB materials like glass, silicate ceramic and enamel as well as technical ceramics such as ferrites, silicon carbides and boron nitride.
 PCB ceramic, glass fiber, metal oxides, ferrite, glass wool, aluminum nitride, titanium nitride, titan nitride coating, chromium nitride coating, aluminum nitride coating, tungsten carbide 7.3 Other compounds (e.g. friction linings) This classification should only be used for solid materials which do not fit into any other category.
 Diamond, DLC (Diamond Like Carbon), quartz, carbon fiber, active carbon, graphite, friction materials, cerment, minerals, semi-conductors like Si/GaAswafers, some coatings (passivation, chromate film, phosphate, CVD, PVD) 8 Electronics / electrics This classification cannot be used.
-8.1 Electronics (e.g. pc boards, displays) This classification can be used for reporting small electronic component (less than 5 g) in parts such as printed circuit boards and displays.
-It should not to be used for entire electric assemblies.
-Metals and solders used in PCB or Materials for displays or electronic components where an allocation to any of the above named classifications is not definitely possible. electronics have to be classified according to their composition.
+8.1 Electronics (e.g. pc boards, displays) This classification cannot be used.
+Legacy data can be continued to be used.
 8.2 Electrics This classification cannot be used.
 Legacy data can be continued to be used.
 9 Fuels and auxiliary means This classification cannot be used.
 9.1 Fuels This includes materials, which are used as fuels such as petrol (gasoline), diesel and hydrogen.
 Petrol, gasoline, diesel, hydrogen 9.2 Lubricants This includes all materials, that are used as lubricants Oil, grease, fat, wax, MoS 9.3 Brake fluid This includes all materials that are used as brake fluid in braking systems.
-Brake fluid

-Classification Definition Example / Designation 9.4 Coolant / other glycols This classification should be used for coolants in absorbers, oil coolers and cooling systems of electrical HV accumulators.
+Brake fluid 9.4 Coolant / other glycols This classification should be used for coolants in absorbers, oil coolers and cooling systems of electrical HV accumulators.
 Ethylene glycol 9.5 Refrigerant This classification should be used for coolants in air conditions.
-R134a, R1234yf, carbon dioxide 9.6 Washing water, battery acids This classification should be used for water-based materials with additives to clean windows and headlights and for battery acids.
+R134a, R1234yf, carbon dioxide

+Classification Definition Example / Designation 9.6 Washing water, battery acids This classification should be used for water-based materials with additives to clean windows and headlights and for battery acids.
 Water, washer fluid, sulfuric acid 9.7 Preservative This classification should be used for materials that are used as corrosion protective agents on metal surfaces or biocidal coatings that are applied in an aqueous matrix (i.e. not embedded in a polymer).
 This classification should not be used for zinc coatings, wax layers and underseals.
 Anticorrosion oil 9.8 Other fuels and auxiliary means This classification should be used for all materials that do not fit in any other classification Filling gas, ignitable compounds, electrolytes, urea